Terrencezzz/Twice-Treasured/items/report.md

 ![product_detail_page](media/report/product_detail_page.png)

-- Lily finds a dress she likes and clicks the product link to view the details.
-She thinks it’s great and uses the “Chat with Seller” feature in the bottom right corner to negotiate the price.
+- Lily finds a dress she **likes** and clicks the product link to view the details.
+She thinks it’s great and uses the `Chat with Seller` feature in the bottom right corner to negotiate the price.
-- If Lily likes the item but wants to compare it with others, she can click the heart icon in the bottom left corner to favorite the item and easily find it later in her favorites list.
+- If Lily likes the item but wants to compare it with others, she can **click the heart icon** in the bottom left corner to favorite the item and easily find it later in her favorites list.

 **Post Items for Sale**